On-Premises Deployment

 HIPAA

-PHI stays inside the covered entity; no BAA chain with a model vendor.
+PHI reaches the AI governance platform inside the covered entity; no BAA chain with a model vendor.

 Sector rules